 David Ruggles helped 600 enslaved people to freedom during the 1830s despite attempts to kill him, kidnap him and burn down his business.
 A free black man born in Connecticut, he ultimately paid for his courage.
-He suffered ill-health, calumny and a shortened life.
+He suffered ill-health, character assassination and a shortened life.

 David Ruggles wrote fiery articles on the evils of slavery, antagonizing moderate abolitionists as well as slaveholders and advocates.
 He opened the first bookstore and published the first periodical by a black American.
 He printed, published, worked as an agent and sold copies of abolitionist newspapers.